cvg/LightGlue/README.md

 ## License
 The pre-trained weights of LightGlue and the code provided in this repository are released under the [Apache-2.0 license](./LICENSE).
 [DISK](https://github.com/cvlab-epfl/disk) follows this license as well but SuperPoint follows [a different, restrictive license](https://github.com/magicleap/SuperPointPretrainedNetwork/blob/master/LICENSE) (this includes its pre-trained weights and its [inference file](./lightglue/superpoint.py)).
+[ALIKED](https://github.com/Shiaoming/ALIKED) was published under a BSD-3-Clause license.